boazdavid/llama-stack-examples/README.md

 # llama stack demo app

+This project is a demo app providing a quick-start example using [Llama Stack](https://www.llama.com/products/llama-stack/), and a UI built using [chainlit](https://docs.chainlit.io/get-started/overview).

 > [!NOTE]
 > This project is a work in progress.
 It might be a little rough around the edges right now.
 More detailed getting-started information, as well as debugging tips are coming soon!

-This project is a demo app built with llama stack's _quick start_ features and an additional UI built with chainlit.
+>
+> **Please join us!** We welcome [PRs](https://github.com/The-AI-Alliance/llama-stack-usecase1/pulls) and suggestions as [issues](https://github.com/The-AI-Alliance/llama-stack-usecase1/issues).
+Use the [discussions](https://github.com/The-AI-Alliance/llama-stack-usecase1/discussions) for general questions and suggestions.
+For more information about joining this project or other AI Alliance projects, go [here](https://the-ai-alliance.github.io/contributing/).

 ## Getting Started
 ### Quick Start